iamtorsten/libfintx/README.md

 This client library supports all four APIs, HBCI 2.2, FinTS 3.0 and EBICS H004 and H005.

-It can be used to read the balance of a bank account, receive an account statement, and make a SEPA payment using PIN/TAN.
+It can be used to read the balance of a bank account, receive an account statement, and make a SEPA payment using **PIN/TAN** and **EBICS**.

 # Nuget